Yemen: State and DOD Need Better Information on Civilian Impacts of U.S. Military Support to Saudi Arabia and the United Arab Emirates

 State agreed with this recommendation.
 In August 2023, State released the Civilian Harm Incident Response Guidance.
 State officials said they consulted with DOD in developing this guidance.
 The guidance establishes procedures the Bureaus of Political-Military Affairs and Democracy, Human Rights, and Labor will follow in response to new reports that U.S.-furnished or authorized-end items used by authorized foreign governments have resulted in civilian harm.
 The guidance outlines a review process to identify what types of actions State can and will take in response to a reported incident of civilian harm potentially caused by U.S.-furnished or authorized-end items.
 The review process includes analyzing the reported civilian harm incident, assessing the policy impact of the reported incident, and developing a response plan.
 This new guidance and review process enables State to better assess the extent to which U.S.-furnished or authorized-end items have contributed to civilian harm.

 DOD agreed with this recommendation.
 DOD officials reported in October 2022 that the agency planned to annually assess the extent to which its advisory and training efforts for Saudi Arabia and UAE facilitated civilian harm reduction in Yemen.
-As of January 2024, DOD officials said the agency continues to identify approaches for assessing its advisory and training efforts related to civilian harm mitigation and response.
+As of July 2024, these officials said the agency continues to identify approaches for assessing its advisory and training efforts related to civilian harm mitigation and response.
+For example, DOD assessed that the Saudi Joint Forces Command has improved its ability to conduct air strike target planning and investigations into alleged violations of the Law of Armed Conflict over the past five years, according to DOD officials.
 We will continue to monitor the implementation of this recommendation.

 State neither agreed nor disagreed with this recommendation.
-According to State, as of December 2023, the agency has engaged with members of Congress to provide updates on the Yemen conflict and related issues and will continue to do so.
-For example, State officials said they briefed members on this topic in September 2022 and a senior State official participated in related hearings in December 2022 and October 2023.
+According to State, as of July 2024, the agency has engaged with members of Congress to provide updates on the Yemen conflict and related issues and will continue to do so.
+For example, State officials said they briefed members on this topic in September 2022 and congressional staff in April 2024.
+In addition, a senior State official participated in related hearings in December 2022, October 2023, and February 2024.
 However, State did not indicate whether these engagements covered the certification elements required by Section 1290, such as the Secretary of State's assessment of whether the governments of Saudi Arabia and the UAE are taking appropriate steps to avoid disproportionate harm to civilians and civilian infrastructure in Yemen.
 State maintains that this certification was not legally required.
 We continue to believe this recommendation is warranted to ensure Congress has the necessary information to provide oversight of U.S. support to Saudi Arabia and UAE.
 We will continue to monitor the implementation of this recommendation.